Model Builder

 2. Pick predictors

 Use the search box and category buttons to find shot-condition variables across Shot Mechanics, Shot Defense, and Game Context.
-All six published-model predictors are pre-checked as a starting point; add or remove any.
+Cards start empty — Load default model loads the six published-model predictors as a starting point; add or remove any.
 Run Analysis is capped at 20 predictors; Auto-Build searches the full set and isn't capped.

 3. Fit and read